 Those within our company involved with implementation and process have access to your data depending on operational and organisational needs.

-Your rights as the Data Subject
+Your Rights as the Data Subject

-Where appropriate it may be necessary for you to prove your identity to us in a suitable form, to exclude the possibility of unauthorised third parties
+Where appropriate it may be necessary for you to prove your identity to us in a suitable form before we are able to comply with your request, we do this to remove the possibility of unauthorised third parties

 Right to Information